Pentomic: Organization

 The standard infantry division was seen as being too clumsy in its fixed organization.
 Units were organized in a system of "5s".
 A division was organized with five battle groups, each commanded by a colonel.
 Each battle group consisted of five line (rifle) companies, a mortar (4.2 in) battery, and a headquarters company with signal, assault gun and recon platoons.
 Each company was commanded by a captain.
-The Division Artillery was initially organized with a 105mm howitzer battalion, with five batteries, and a composite battalion with four firing batteries: two 155mm howitzer batteries, an 8 inch howitzer battery and an Honest John missile battery.
+The Division Artillery was initially organized with a 105 mm howitzer battalion, with five batteries, and a composite battalion with four firing batteries: two 155mm howitzer batteries, an 8-inch howitzer battery and an Honest John missile battery.
 Later, the Division Artillery was re-organized into five direct support battalions (each with one 105mm firing battery and one 155mm firing battery), and a general support battalion (with the 8 inch firing battery and the Honest John battery).
 Two of the direct support battalions were equipped with self-propelled howitzers, and three were equipped with towed howitzers.
 In order to man the increased number of batteries, the 4.2 inch mortar batteries in each battle group were removed.
 The 1961 addition of "Davy Crockett" recoilless spigot guns with atomic warheads supplemented the concept of the atomic age army.
 Figure 2, "The Pentomic Division", on page 107 of Bacevich's book The Pentomic Era shows a graphic from the Annual Report of the Secretary of Defense for Fiscal Year 1956 depicting the initial ROCID organization.
 The graphic shows "5 Combat Groups of 5 Companies Each"; 5 105mm Mortar Batteries; an Honest John Rocket Battery; 5 105mm Howitzer Batteries; and, 5 HQ & Service Companies, with each including "Reconnaissance, Signal, Supply, & Medical".

 The pentomic division very closely resembled the wartime 82nd and 101st Airborne Divisions which had each fought with five parachute or glider infantry regiments.
 Their regiments were smaller and more austere than the regular infantry regiments of the infantry divisions.
 This was no accident as the top leaders of the army at this time were all airborne commanders - Matthew Ridgway, Maxwell D. Taylor and James M. Gavin.
 The armored divisions were not affected as their three combat commands were considered appropriate for the nuclear battlefield.